dcollinsn/batwing-tech/content/about.md

 * [Server Administrator for MagicJudges.org](https://blogs.magicjudges.org/)

-    Implemented HTTPS throughout the network, coordinated a move to AWS to bring the entire network under the control of active judges, substantially improved system stability and backups.
+    Implemented HTTPS throughout the network, coordinated a move to AWS to bring the entire network under the control of active judges, and substantially improved system stability and backups.

 * [Developer of Judge Announcements](https://github.com/dcollinsn/judge-announcements/)

-    Started a project to improve distribution of Judge Program announcements to the many local and regional chat rooms that judges use.
+    Designed, implemented, and am maintaining a project to improve distribution of Judge Program announcements to the many local and regional chat rooms that judges use.

 These various projects and more are voluntary and unpaid, despite their wide-reaching importance to the Judge Program.
 I'd appreciate your support,